biantaibao/eblog_xss/report.md

 target:https://github.com/MarkerHub/eblog   version: v1.0
+A vulnerability was found in Eblog Blog System .
+The manipulation of the argument description with the input <script>alert(document.cookie)</script> leads to cross site scripting.Can conduct remote attacks on other users.
 Log in as a test007 user and leave a comment in the comments section of the post using the malicious code we have prepared.
 payload:<script>alert(document.cookie)</script>
 <img width="415" alt="image" src="https://github.com/biantaibao/eblog_xss/assets/131763503/602cc7f2-0b15-48db-aea1-e562231e6b9a">